Westbrook ties for 3rd in triple-doubles, Thunder beat Cavs

 TIP-INS

-Cavaliers: Asked before the game about the trade set to send Korver to Utah, coach Larry Drew declined comment.
+Cavaliers: Asked before the game about the trade set to send Korver to the Jazz, Drew declined comment.
 Korver was at the arena when he learned of the deal, which still needed to be approved by the NBA. ...
-Sam Dekker (left ankle sprain) missed his 10th straight game, and George Hill (right shoulder sprain) sat out his ninth in a row. .
-David Nwaba missed his second consecutive game with right knee soreness and was replaced in the starting lineup by Larry Nance Jr. .
+Sam Dekker (left ankle sprain) missed his 10th straight game, and George Hill (right shoulder sprain) sat out his ninth in a row. ...
+David Nwaba missed his second consecutive game with right knee soreness and was replaced in the starting lineup by Larry Nance Jr. ...
 Tristan Thompson's streak of four straight double-doubles ended.
 He had four points and two rebounds.

 UP NEXT